MCBSS-MCBSS/MCBSS/README.md

     *  Modify GPU device in the corresponding train script `xxx.sh` in `scripts` folder
     *  Activate virtual environment (e.g. conda) and then run
       `bash xxx.sh`

+# Acknowledgements
+This project is based on the work presented in the paper **"Learning with Imbalanced Noisy Data by Preventing Bias in Sample Selection"**.
+Please refer to the original paper for a deeper understanding of the methodology and experiments.